THE WAR OF 1812: Bicentennial Re-enactment In Ontario

 A Nation And A Company of Nations

-Had those who began the war known the prophecies of ‘A Nation And A Company Of Nations’ in Genesis 35:11, outlined in the ‘United States And Britain In Prophecy’ short summary, found on Page 1 of the America And Britain’s Future Free Library, they would have understood that Canada was destined by God to exist as a separate nation within that company of nations.
+Had those who began the war known the prophecies of ‘A Nation And A Company Of Nations’ beginning in Genesis 35:11, outlined in the ‘United States And Britain In Prophecy’ short summary found on Page 1 of the America And Britain’s Future Free Library, they would have understood that Canada was destined by God to exist as a separate nation within that company of nations.

-The bond between Canada and Britain still holds 200 years later, by the respect the nation of Canada displays for the British Royal Family.
-Thus maintaining strong ties even though its’ Constitution has been secured and ‘brought home’ to Canada.
+The bond between Canada and Britain still holds fast 200 years later by the respect the nation of Canada displays for the British Royal Family.
+Thus maintaining strong ties even though its Constitution has been secured and ‘brought home’ to Canada.

 The War Of 1812-1815 Bicentennial.
-Re-enactment in Ontario.
+Re-enactment in Ontario, Canada.
 March 4th, 2012.